vgno/ssehub/README.md

 ```

 # Dynamic creation of channels
-If ```allowUndefinedChannels``` is set to true in the config the channel will be created when the first event is sent to the channel.
+If `allowUndefinedChannels` is set to true in the config the channel will be created when the first event is sent to the channel.

+# Cache adapters.

+#### Memory
+Stores events in memory, but is not persistent.
+Events will only be persisted througout the liftetime of the process.

+#### LevelDB
+Stores events in  memory for fast access and also persists them to disk.

+#### Redis
+Stores events in Redis which also makes this store distributed and usable by multiple instances of ssehub.

+To request all events since a certain ID ise the query parameter `lastEventId=<id>` or header `Last-Event-ID: <id>`.
+You can also request the entire cache for the channel by using query parameter `getallcache=1`.

 # License